Next Open Day - 24 June

 If you are a UK student or have settled/pre-settled status (EU) and you want to study full-time then you apply through the Universities and Colleges Admission Service (UCAS).

-If you are a UK student or have settled/pre-settled status (EU) and you want to study part-time then you apply to the university directly.
+If you are a UK student or have settled/pre-settled status (EU) and you want to study part-time then you can apply directly via our online application form.

-If you are from outside the UK, you can apply through our website, one of our agents, or the Universities and Colleges Admission Service (UCAS).
+If you are from outside the UK, you can apply via UCAS, directly via our online application form or via one of our in-country representatives.
 If you require a student visa, you cannot study part-time at undergraduate level.